scverse/squidpy/CONTRIBUTING.rst

     tox -e update-dev-notes

-In order to inject the fragment in ``docs/source/release/notes-dev.rst``.
+In order to inject the fragment in the release note.

 Lastly, in order to see how the current news fragments would look like in the release notes, run::

     towncrier build --draft